CarolLuca/LegalNERo/README.md

 ## Stage 0
 This is a brief description of the stage 0 model:
 ### Load the model or create an empty model
-We can create an empty model and train it with our annotated dataset or we can use existing spacy model and re-train with our annotated data.
+We can create an empty model and train it with our annotated dataset or we can use the existing spacy model and re-train with our annotated data.

 ```python
 if model is not None: